 The stone-related works will concentrate on the fortification system – the walls themselves and a historic building which is directly connected with the walls.
 This building which has been used over decades as a stable – despite it might have had originally another function – forms elementary part of the picturesque view of the whole ensemble and is endangered in its stability.
 Here, the foundation has to be repaired and missing parts of the walls added.
 At the fortification walls smaller repairs have to be undertaken and gaps between the stones cleaned and systematically filled with mortar.

 Depending on the workflow at the abovementioned building – which cannot be fully predicted since it will by influenced also by technologically given challenges which might come up only during the conservation process – it is planned to conclude the project by a joint activity of both groups to repair parts of the roof construction and reroof the building.

 During the project the participants will have the opportunity to rotate between the groups and thus to carry out different tasks and to become familiar both with traditional wood and traditional stone techniques.

-The project will take place from September, 28th, to October, 10th, 2020 and is jointly organised by the Fortified Churches Foundation, European Heritage Volunteers and the Association European Youth Center Hosman, in partnership with the Evangelical Church of Augustan Confession in Romania.
+The project is jointly organised by the Fortified Churches Foundation, European Heritage Volunteers and the Association European Youth Center Hosman, in partnership with the Evangelical Church of Augustan Confession in Romania.